 Fancy a trip to a beautiful country in the Caucasus?
 Then you’d be hard-pressed to find a Georgian city better than Tbilisi.
 The Georgian capital is nestled on the banks of the Mtkvari River, with panoramic hills and mountains surrounding it.
 The main allure of the city would arguably be its 6th-century architecture and the charm of its colourful Old Town.

 Particularly known for its Ramadan bazaars (special food markets), often springing up in most towns and neighbourhoods every evening, offering a variety of traditional Malaysian delicacies, Kuala Lumpur is unquestionably one of the best places to visit during Ramadan.

-Naturally, travelling while fasting may indeed present travellers with some challenges, which is why we’ve gathered some useful tips to aid you in completing your fast.
+Naturally, traveling while fasting may indeed present travelers with some challenges, which is why we’ve gathered some useful tips to aid you in completing your fast.